 Steven Sampson: Angry white males as suffering subjects

+Keywords: Donald Trump, anger, white working class, neonationalism, 2016 election

 "They get bitter, they cling to guns or religion or antipathy to people who aren't like them or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations."
-(Barack Obama, in a speech to donors during his 2008 campaign!).
+(Barack Obama, in a speech to donors during his 2008 campaign)

 The above remarks, made while Obama was running for president, are eight years old.
-But they echo Hillary Clinton’s critique of Trump’s supporters as “deplorables.”
-Both Obama and Clinton were criticized as elitist for saying them, and both quickly apologized (, NY Times, 13 Apr.
-2008).
+But they echo Hillary Clinton’s critique of Donald Trump’s supporters as “deplorables.”
+Both Obama and Clinton were criticized as elitist for their remarks, and both quickly apologized (Pilkington 2008; Seelye and Zelenyi 2008)..
 Perhaps they are a key to the left’s shock over Trump’s victory.
-Trump’s supporters, “the forgotten people” as he calls them, were not shocked.
-They were confident that he would win, as was Trump himself.
-A few weeks ago in Minneapolis at the American Anthropological Association meetings, I sat in an auditorium full of dejected anthropologists, listening to our colleagues assess the American elections, Trump and Trumpism.
+Trump’s supporters—“the forgotten people,” as he calls them—were not shocked.
+They were confident he would win, as was Trump himself.
+A few weeks ago at the annual American Anthropological Association (AAA) meeting in Minneapolis, I sat in an auditorium full of dejected anthropologists, listening to our colleagues assess the US elections, Trump, and Trumpism.

 Why did Trump win?
 Or more precisely, how did Hillary lose?
 Why were so many experts so wrong about Trump’s support?
 How will Trump’s victory affect the lives of ordinary Americans?
 Perhaps we need a major research grant on the Anthropology of Angry White Men.
-Perhaps we should drop all this Whiteness Studies, we need Angry White Studies.
-Perhaps the nature of white rage is the core issue here, for rage can denote both a desire for justice against repression or discrimination, but also an anxiety about dispossession, lost entitlements and downward mobility.
-It was this second kind of range that Trump mobilized.
-(Regrettably, an AAA panel on rage, which I also attended with Focaal founder Don Kalb, had only a eight people in attendance).
+Perhaps we should drop all this Whiteness Studies; we need Angry White Studies.
+Perhaps the nature of white rage is the core issue here, for rage can denote both a desire for justice against repression or discrimination, but also an anxiety about dispossession, lost entitlements, and downward mobility.
+It was this second kind of rage that Trump mobilized.
+(Regrettably, an AAA panel on rage, which I also attended with Focaal founder Don Kalb, had only eight people in attendance.)

-Although Hillary Clinton received two million more votes than Trump, it is Trump’s support that still requires some explanation: What about the 49% of college educated white women who voted for a man who repeatedly insulted women?
-What about the 29% of Hispanics, immigrants or children of immigrants, who voted for Trump and his “Build That Wall” policy?
-What about the 217 counties, many in the Rust Belt, which had voted for Obama four years earlier but who now voted for the Republican Trump?
+Although Hillary Clinton received two million more votes than Trump, it is Trump’s support that still requires some explanation: What about the 49 percent of college-educated white women who voted for a man who repeatedly insults women?
+What about the 29 percent of Hispanics, immigrants, or children of immigrants who voted for Trump and his “Build That Wall” policy?
+What about the 217 counties, many in the Rust Belt, that had voted for Obama four years earlier but who now voted for the Republican Trump?
 Had they suddenly become racist?
-Meanwhile, the American press was forced to publish first hand “confessions” of unlikely Trump supporters, with titles such as “I am a Muslim woman and an immigrant and I voted for Trump” ().
-Apparently, what all these people had in common was that they were so desperate for a change that they were willing to risk a Donald Trump to get it ().
+Meanwhile, the US press was forced to publish first hand “confessions” of unlikely Trump supporters, with titles such as “I am a Muslim woman and an immigrant and I voted for Trump” (Nomani 2016).
+Apparently, all these people were so desperate for a change that they were willing to risk a Donald Trump to get it (Cilizza 2016).